ovvostudio/TD-Speedy-Shaker/README.md

 ***

-This is the 2nd installment in a serie of post-processing tools.
+This is the 2nd instalment in a serie of post-processing tools.